journalprivacyconfidentiality/jpc-docs/ojs/website-static-journal-policies.md

 ## Copyright and Licensing

 The Journal's copyright policy is stated [on our Submission page](https://journalprivacyconfidentiality.org/index.php/jpc/about/submissions).
 Each article also identifies the specific license under which it was published.
-By submitting to this journal, the author(s) license the article under the ]Creative Commons License – Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) (CC BY-NC-ND 4.0), unless choosing a more lenient license (for instance, public domain).
+By submitting to this Journal, the author(s) license the article under the ]Creative Commons License – Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) (CC BY-NC-ND 4.0), unless choosing a more lenient license (for instance, public domain).

 ## Process for identification of and dealing with allegations of research misconduct

 The Journal and its editors strongly discourage any attempt at plagiarism, citation manipulation, and data falsification/fabrication, among others.
-If we detect such behavior, or are made aware of any allegation of research misconduct relating to a published article in their journal, we shall follow [COPE’s guidelines](https://publicationethics.org/resources/guidelines) in dealing with allegations.
+If we detect such behavior, or are made aware of any allegation of research misconduct relating to a published article in their Journal, we shall follow [COPE’s guidelines](https://publicationethics.org/resources/guidelines) in dealing with allegations.

 ## Publication Ethics

 The Journal adheres to the Committee on Publication Ethics (COPE) [Principles of Transparency and Best Practice in Scholarly Publishing](https://publicationethics.org/resources/guidelines-new/principles-transparency-and-best-practice-scholarly-publishing).
 In particular:

 ### Journal policies on authorship and contributorship

-The Journal requires that each author is aware of the contents of the entire article and its submission status, and each author materially contributed to the creation of the paper (see [Submission page](https://journalprivacyconfidentiality.org/index.php/jpc/about/submissions).
+The Journal requires that each author be aware of the contents of the entire article and its submission status, and that each author materially contribute to the creation of the paper (see [Submission page](https://journalprivacyconfidentiality.org/index.php/jpc/about/submissions).
 The submitting author explicitly confirms this, on behalf of all authors, upon submission.

+### Journal financial and conflict-of-interest policies

+These policies apply to members of the Editorial Board and reviewers.

+The JPC depends strongly on the actual and perceived fairness of its review process.
+To that end, those involved in that process must declare potential conflicts of interest, and these must be adjudicated by either the Editor-in-Chief or the Board of Directors of the Society for Privacy and Confidentiality Research (SPCR).
+Furthermore, the SPCR is committed to the principle that there be no personal gain from Editorial Board service other than modest stipends to the Editor-in-Chief and Managing Editor.

+Conflicts of Interest

+A conflict of interest (COI) is a set of conditions under which the primary interest of JPC in publishing high-quality, high-impact papers may be, or may be perceived to be, influenced by secondary professional or personal interests.

+In general, COIs involving JPC editors and authors fall into the following classes:

+1. Individual relationships
+a.
+Current or past (within five years) professional relationships, for example, as collaborators, co-authors, Ph.D. students, and Ph.D. or postdoc advisors.
+b.
+Current or past (within five years) personal relationships, for example, as family members, or conflict/rivalry.
+2. Institutional relationships, principally from having the same current or past (within five years) employer.
+3. Financial relationships, for example, as business partners, or financial interests, the latter excluding vicarious ownership through pooled investment products.

+Disclosure of Conflicts of Interest

+All conflicts involving Editorial Board members must be fully and promptly disclosed:

+•	In the case of Editorial Board members, to the Editor-in-Chief;
+•	In the case of the Editor-in-Chief, to the President of SPCR.

+Response to Disclosed Conflicts of Interest

+If the COI is disclosed by an Editorial Board member, the Editor-in-Chief will determine the response, which in general will be either:
+•	That the COI is not substantive, in which case the review process may proceed; or
+•	That the COI is substantive, and the paper in question will be re-assigned to another member of the Editorial Board who has no COI.
+In this case, the conflicted Editorial Board member may make no attempt, formal or informal, to influence the review process.

+If the COI is disclosed by the Editor-in-Chief, the President of the SPCR Board of Directors will instruct the Managing Editor to make all final decisions for the paper in question.

+Failure to Disclosure

+An Editor-in-Chief or Editorial Board member who fails to disclose a substantive COI will be removed immediately.
+The SPCR Board of Directors will determine whether further action, such as retraction of the paper, is warranted.

+COIs Involving Referees

+Requests to referees will include the following language: “if you feel there is any potential conflict of interest in your refereeing this paper because of your relationship with the author (s), whether professional, personal or financial, or for any other reason, please declare it.
+For additional guidance see [link to the JPC conflict of interest policy].
+By accepting this invitation, you are asserting there is no potential conflict of interest.”

+For the policies that apply to the authors of submitted manuscripts see [JPC Disclosure Policy](https://{insert final location of this page}.

 ### Complaints and appeals

 Should authors have complaints about the behavior of any Journal editor, reviewer, or staff member, they should first attempt to contact the Managing Editor (see [Contact page](https://journalprivacyconfidentiality.org/index.php/jpc/about/contact)).
 Should that not resolve the issue, the complainant may contact [COPE](https://publicationethics.org) or the Managing Editor's employer.

-### Journal policies on conflicts of interest / competing interests

-Editors who have a conflict of interest with a submission recuse themselves from the editorial process.
-An alternate editor is then assigned.
-Editors may themselves be authors on submissions to the Journal, but are excluded from all aspects of the editorial workflow.

-Authors are encouraged, but not required to state any competing interests at the time of submission.

 ### Journal policies on data sharing and reproducibility

 The Journal strongly encourages transparency.
 The Journal’s [Code and Data Availability Policy](https://journalprivacyconfidentiality.org/index.php/jpc/codedataavailabilitypolicy) is part of the [Submission Guidelines](https://journalprivacyconfidentiality.org/index.php/jpc/about/submissions).

 ### Other policies

 The Journal does not have explicit policies on ethical oversight or on intellectual property.

 ### Options for post-publication discussions and corrections